ReachDelta4/Salsey-AI-Webapp-v1/README.md

 ## The Solution

-Meeting Mojo is your AI-powered co-pilot for every sales meeting.
+Salesy AI is your AI-powered co-pilot for every sales meeting.
 It provides:

 -   **Live Transcription:** Focus on the conversation, not on note-taking.
-Meeting Mojo transcribes the entire call in real-time.
+Salesy AI transcribes the entire call in real-time.
 -   **AI-Driven Sales Insights:** Automatically identify customer pain points, budget discussions, key decision-makers, and action items.
 -   **Centralized Intelligence:** A single source of truth for every customer interaction, enabling better forecasting and team collaboration.

-With Meeting Mojo, you can ensure every lead is handled with precision and turn more conversations into revenue.
+With Salesy AI, you can ensure every lead is handled with precision and turn more conversations into revenue.

 ## Key Features for Sales Professionals